pulumi/docs/content/docs/using-pulumi/inspecting-infrastructure/index.md

 ### pulumi stack

-The [pulumi stack](/docs/cli/commands/pulumi_stack/) command to provide a quick overview of the current stack's status and configuration.
+The [pulumi stack](/docs/cli/commands/pulumi_stack/) command is used to provide a quick overview of the current stack's status and configuration.
 Running this command will list the management details, resources, and output names and values of the current stack.

 Run the `pulumi stack` command as shown below: